Jeusto/jeusto.com/README.md

 # Personal website

-My personal website which serves as a portfolio and a blog.
-Built with Docusaurus and React.js.
+My personal website which also serves as a portfolio and blog.

 Visit here: https://www.jeusto.com/